 As a business leader, how many times have you seen a timecard that has 8am – 5pm with a perfect 1 hour lunch break?
-Seriously, who works like that?
-The answer, of course, is nobody.
-So, why are you still trusting your employees when it comes to time keeping?
+Is it really possible to work that precisely?
+The answer, typically, is no. If their times are statistically improbable, should you really be trusting your employees to manage their time keeping themselves?

 To solve this problem, many employers will task supervisors with recording time on behalf of the employees.
 On the surface, this seems like a great solution.
 Supervisors are typically very aware of the time being worked and they know the job-costing information.
 Supervisors are trusted individuals who have come up through the ranks and proven their worth to the team and to the company.
-There is only one problem: supervisors cannot be trusted either.
+There is only one problem: supervisors are as human as their employees.
 Supervisors, as critical to the success of your company as they are, will fudge their employees’ time when given the opportunity.
 Why would they do this?
 Because they are in charge of keeping their direct reports engaged and happy.
 They use the time system as their personal bonus system.
 Mis-reporting late arrivals, early departures, breaks, and in extreme cases, absenteeism and even ghost employees- all leading to bad time data.
-Whether it is the supervisors or the employees committing fraud, it is still leading to bad data, still leading to bad decisions, and still leading to you overpaying by up to 8%!
+Whether it is the supervisors or the deciding to misrepresent the time it is still leading to bad data, still leading to bad decisions, and still leading to you overpaying by up to 8%!